JeroenoBoy/Insult.tech/google/readme.md

 # Insult Tech 👿

-Ever wanted to easily insult your friends? its never been easier!
+Ever wanted to easily insult your friends?
+Its never been easier!

 ## Installation